MTDP Funded Projects:

 Canadian Wood Council, GHL Consultants, CHM Fire Consultants ($300,000): Mass timber demonstration fire tests will be used to educate key stakeholders about the performance of mass timber construction.
 Test data will support future code change proposals and new fire suppression systems.
 Cost shared with Natural Resources Canada, National Research Canada and other provincial governments, lessons learned will be shared with other jurisdictions in Canada.

-Morrison Hershfield ($105,000): The proponents will develop costing data on mass timber construction for wide use by developers, builders and other decision-makers.
-This will be especially pertinent as the B.C.
+Morrison Hershfield ($105,000): The proponents aimed to develop costing data on mass timber construction for wide use by developers, builders and other decision-makers.
+This is especially pertinent as the B.C.
 Energy Step Code becomes more widely used to increase energy efficiency and meet CleanBC goals.
+This project resulted in the creation of the Mass Timber Navigator.

 Fast + Epp, GHL Consultants ($92,000): This research project will assess the transferability of international tall wood building codes to B.C. and Canada to advance the next generation use of wood in buildings in B.C. and Canada.